renuka010/Mistral-Telegram-Bot/README.md

 ## Overview

 This is a chatbot created using Python, Haystack, pydub, and the Hugging Face model `mistralai/Mistral-7B-Instruct-v0.2`.
+[Mistral Large Language Model (LLM)](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) is a pretrained generative text model with 7 billion parameters.
 It supports text and voice messages, allowing users to interact with the chatbot in their preferred format.

 ## Features